You have searched on everything in Catalogue

 - UK and Great Britain

 This statistical report presents a range of information on obesity, physical activity and diet, drawn together from a variety of sources.
-The topics covered include: - Overweight and obesity prevalence among adults and children - Physical activity...
+The topics covered include: Part 1: Overweight and obesity prevalence among adults and children Part 2: ...

-This report presents initial findings from the 2014 Learning Disability Census.
-Data were collected via the Health and Social Care (HSCIC) on behalf of the Department of Health, the Care Quality Commission, Public Health England and NHS England.
-Th...
+This report presents further findings from the 2015 Learning Disability Census for key measures at Local Office level.
+The Health and Social Care Information Centre (HSCIC) collected data on behalf of the Department of Health, the Care Quality Commis...

 Can't find what you need?
 Please email our Contact Centre for assistance.